aleksasiriski/analgral/README.md

 # analgral

-Static webpage to calculate Riemann's sum with random subintervals and display the result.
+Static webpage to calculate Riemann's sum with equidistant and random subintervals.

 It also generates how the function F(x) looks and how randomly the subintervals are chosen.